Megan K. Lintott, M.S.Ed.

 Manager of Special Undergraduate Programs

 Three-year bachelor programs at American University are designed to be intensive academic cohort experiences for motivated and ambitious students.
-Each three-year program provides a rigorous academic curriculum augmented in the summers and during the regular semesters with cohort courses and with other curricular experiences linked directly to the program of study.
-These demanding programs enable students to develop strengths in investigation and inquiry related to the disciplines.
+Each three-year program provides a rigorous academic curriculum augmented in the summers and during the regular semesters with cohort courses and with other curricular experiences linked directly to the program of study, enabling students to develop strengths in investigation and inquiry related to the disciplines.
+It is not necessary to have Advanced Placement or other credits in hand in order to complete the program in three years.

 The three-year experience is distinguished from the four-year experience at AU by its pace of study and by seminars and enhanced mentorships with faculty.
 Consequently, students earn not just a degree, but a degree plus a level of commitment to the field that will prepare them for graduate study or placement in the workforce.